gavv/gavv.github.io/content/articles/016-dell-xps15.md

 I've tested Ethernet, USB, and HDMI ports of the dock station.
 Everything worked out of the box.

-One problem I experienced is that dock station stopped working after resuming from hibernation.
-I've rebooted, and USB ports of dock station started working, but HDMI didn't.
-After plugging and unplugging HDMI cable several time it started working too.
+One problem I experienced is that dock station HDMI stops working after resuming from hibernation or after reboot.
+To fix it, try to reboot dock station (power off and on) and then reconnect HDMI.
+You can also try to reboot laptop.

 ----